slott56/slott56.github.io/Pelican/content/blog/2025/01/2025-01-07-database_migration_part_ii.rst

 Next
 =====

-Once we've got a a dictionary full of lists of data, we need to restructure it into a more useful form.
+Once we've got a dictionary full of lists of data, we need to restructure it into a more useful form.
 This means drawing some more lines to distinguish the various parts of our processing.

 1. scan_db.py -- extracts the table definitions and PlantUML descriptions from the database.